rollkit/docs/tutorials/gm-world-tia-gas.md

 ---
-description: Build a sovereign rollup using only Rollkit CLI and a local DA network.
+description: Build a sovereign rollup using only Rollkit CLI and a local DA network, with TIA as the gas token.
 ---

 # GM world rollup

 ## 🌞 Introduction {#introduction}

-This tutorial will guide you through building a sovereign `gm-world` rollup (`gm` stands for "good morning") using Rollkit.
-Unlike the [quick start guide](https://rollkit.dev/tutorials/quick-start), this tutorial provides a more practical approach to understanding sovereign rollup development.
+This tutorial will guide you through building a sovereign `gm-world` rollup using Rollkit, with `TIA` as the gas token.
+Unlike the [quick start guide](https://rollkit.dev/tutorials/quick-start), this tutorial provides a more practical approach to understanding sovereign rollup development using `TIA` as the gas token.

 We will cover:

 - Building and configuring a Cosmos-SDK application-specific rollup blockchain.
 - Posting rollup data to a Data Availability (DA) network.
-- Executing transactions (the end goal).
+- Executing transactions using TIA as the gas token (the end goal).

 No prior understanding of the build process is required, just that it utilizes the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) for blockchain applications.